What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-Besides the quantum mechanical realization of this logic in terms of propositions which are projection operators corresponding to vectors in three-dimensional Hilbert space suggested by Kochen and Specker~\cite{kochen1}, Tkadlec has given~\cite[p.~206, Fig.~1]{tkadlec-96} an explicit collection of such vectors (see also the proof of Proposition~7.2 in Ref.~\cite[p.~5392]{svozil-tkadlec}).
+Besides the quantum mechanical realization of this logic in terms of propositions which are projection operators corresponding to vectors in three-dimensional Hilbert space suggested by Kochen and Specker~\cite{kochen1}, Tkadlec has given~(p.~206, Figure~1 in \cite{tkadlec-96}) an explicit collection of such vectors (see also the proof of Proposition~7.2 in Ref.~\cite{svozil-tkadlec} (p.~5392)).